 There is a Parents' Curriculum Evening early in the school year.
-This is an important and very useful information evening, as it is an opportunity for parents to meet their daughter's Form Teacher, who will outline the curriculum and answer any questions parents may have.
+This is an important and very useful information evening, as it is an opportunity for parents to meet their daughter's Form Teacher, who will outline the curriculum and answer any questions.

 During the Autumn, Spring and Summer Terms, a time will be arranged for you to meet with your daughter's Form Teacher to discuss her progress.
-You may set up additional meetings with your daughter's Teachers at other times during the school year at a mutually convenient time.
+You may set up additional meetings with your daughter's teachers at other times during the school year, when mutually convenient.

 Parents will receive a termly written report.

 Lunches

 Weekly sample menus are available on the school website and the menu of the week is sent out in the Friday communications.
 If your daughter has any special dietary needs, please inform the School and Form Teacher and we will do our best to accommodate her.
-Additional information is included in the Catering Booklet.